arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/RocksDB.md

 `--rocksdb.block-cache-size`

 This is the size of the block cache in bytes.
 Increasing this may improve performance.
-Default: 8MB.
+If there is less than 4GB of RAM on the system, the default value is 256MB.
+If there is more, the default is `(system RAM size - 2GB) * 0.3`.

 `--rocksdb.block-cache-shard-bits`

 The number of bits used to shard the block cache to allow concurrent operations.
 To keep individual shards at a reasonable size (i.e. at least 512KB), keep this value to at most `block-cache-shard-bits / 512KB`.
-Default: 4.
+Default: `block-cache-size / 2^19`.

 `--rocksdb.recycle-log-file-num` (Hidden)